dgryski/go-perfbook/performance.md

 var stripe [8]struct{ sync.Mutex; _ [7]uint64 } // mutex is 64-bits; padding fills the rest of the cacheline

 Don't do anything expensive in your critical section if you can help it.
 This includes things like I/O (which are cheap but slow).

+TODO: how to decompose problem for concurrency
+TODO: reasons parallel implementation might be slower (communication overhead, best algorithm is sequential, ... )

 ## Assembly